 Academic Senate Bylaw 55 contains material governing voting rights and other issues related to considerations of academic personnel procedures.
 See the Academic Senate Manual for Bylaw 55 text.
 Please refer all questions related to interpretation and implementation of Bylaw 55 to the Rules and Jurisdiction Committee of the Academic Senate.
-Voting Rights Template is available on the Academic Senate website: http://senate.ucr.edu/ under Committee Listings, Academic Personnel.
+Voting Rights Template is available on the Academic Senate website: Academic Senate under Committee Listings, Academic Personnel.